 - Child & Youth Development

-The Trust has impacted: More than 9,000 children have beneﬁtted and enrolled into formal school education, More than 1,500 youth have been skilled and trained for job placements, 170 Anganwadis and 10 mobile creches being managed in Bangalore urban and rural districts benefitting more than 5000 children, 8 Government schools are being transformed into ‘Model Schools’ and Education & residential facilities for more than 400 children across various centres.
+The Trust has impacted more than 9,000 children who have beneﬁtted and enrolled into formal school education, more than 1,500 youth have been skilled and trained for job placements, 170 Anganwadis and 10 mobile creches are being managed in Bangalore urban and rural districts benefitting more than 5000 children, 8 Government schools are being transformed into ‘Model Schools’ and education & residential facilities for more than 400 children are being provided across various centres.

 It is a shelter for neglected, abused and exploited boys, the inmates live across several rented accommodations across Bangalore.
 Now, the Trust has identified land and plans to construct new infrastructure to house the boys.